 Now, while tutoring, I simply wish to translate my love for both science and math to my students.

-Columbia University in the City of New York - MA, Biotechnology
+Graduate Degree: Columbia University in the City of New York - Master of Arts, Biotechnology